teresaibarra/groover/README.md

 ## Running Locally
-To run this locally, first `pip install flask_wtf`, then `cd` into your project directory and  run `virtualenv venv` (you only have to do this once per install), `source venv/bin/activate`, and `pip install -r requirements.txt`.
+To run this locally, first `cd` into your project directory.
+Install flask_wtf using `pip install flask_wtf`, then run `virtualenv venv`.
+You only need to perform these previous steps once per install.

+To activate and setup the virtual environment, run `source venv/bin/activate` and `pip install -r requirements.txt`.
+Create a blank `.env` file.

-You should set your environment variables and API keys in `.env`. `.env` should also include 'FLASK_APP = groover.py'.
-You will need API keys for MUSIX_API_KEY, SPOTIFY_CLIENT_ID, and SPOTIFY_CLIENT_SECRET.
+You should set your environment variables and API keys in `.env`. `.env` should include 'FLASK_APP = groover.py', and you will need API keys for MUSIX_API_KEY, SPOTIFY_CLIENT_ID, and SPOTIFY_CLIENT_SECRET.

 When you're ready, run `flask run`.